-To start, there are typically three dose strengths of Viagra that healthcare providers will prescribe, based on your needs — 25mg, 50mg and 100mg.
-For most patients, the recommended dose is 50mg taken as needed, approximately one hour before sexual activity.
+To start, there are typically three dose strengths of sildenafil that healthcare providers will prescribe, based on your needs — 25mg, 50mg and 100mg.
+For most patients, the recommended dose of sildenafil is 50mg taken as needed, approximately one hour before sexual stimulation.

 Before popping that little blue pill, there are a few things you should know.

-Grapefruit juice may also impede or delay the absorption of Viagra in the body.
-Make sure to talk to your healthcare provider about eating grapefruit and drinking grapefruit juice while taking Viagra.
+Grapefruit juice may also impede or delay the absorption of sildenafil in the body.
+Make sure to seek medical advice from a healthcare provider about eating grapefruit and drinking grapefruit juice while taking sildenafil.

 Since sildenafil is taken on an as-needed basis, there’s no need to worry about forgetting a daily dose.
 Simply take the drug approximately one hour before sex and you’ll be good to go.

-As with any drug, Viagra does come with its share of side effects.
+As with any drug, sildenafil does come with its share of side effects.

 Common side effects include headaches, flushing, upset stomach, blurred vision, nasal congestion, muscle and back pain, nausea, dizziness and rash.
 Most of these common side effects are mild to moderate and will go away as your body adjusts to the drug.

 Serious side effects of sildenafil also exist.
-These side effects include chest pain and sudden vision loss and hearing loss.
+These side effects include chest pain and sudden loss of vision, hearing loss and in some cases, allergic reaction.
 If you experience any of these serious side effects, seek medical attention right away.

 An erection lasting longer than four hours (priapism) is also a serious side effect and is considered a medical emergency.
 If this happens to you, go to the emergency room right away to prevent permanent blood vessel damage in the penis.

-Viagra might not be right for some men.
+Sildenafil might not be right for some men with certain medical conditions.
 If you fall into any of the below categories, it’s best to speak to your healthcare provider about possible alternative ED medicines.

 Men who are currently taking medicines such as nitrates, alpha-blockers or antihypertensives for arterial hypertension should speak to their healthcare provider about potential drug interactions.
 Sildenafil can have a lowering effect on blood pressure when taken in conjunction with these medicines and can be very dangerous.